nate-j5/finch-project/README.md

 ## Start the Server
 1. Run `cd server` - to navigate to the server directory
 2. Run `npm install` - to install the dependencies
-3. Run `cp .env.example .env` - to copy the env.example file to a .env file and add the specified fields.
+3. Run `cp .env.example .env` - to copy the env.example file to a .env file and add the specified fields
 4. Run `npm run dev` - to start the development server
 5. The server should start at `http://localhost:4000`

 ## Start the Client
 1. Run `cd client` - to navigate to the client directory
 2. Run `npm install` - to install the dependencies
-3. Note - please ensure you set `REACT_APP_CLIENT_SECRET` equal to the same .env value listed in `CLIENT_SECRET` and `REACT_APP_CLIENT_ID` equal to the same .env value listed in `CLIENT_ID` so the front-end works properly.
+3. Note - please ensure you set `REACT_APP_CLIENT_SECRET` equal to the same .env value listed in `CLIENT_SECRET` and `REACT_APP_CLIENT_ID` equal to the same .env value listed in `CLIENT_ID` so the front-end works properly
 4. Run `npm start` - to start the development server
 5. The server should start at `http://localhost:3000`